rimikkusu/Snip/README.md

 - **Capture modes** — app, window, screen region, or full screen.
 You can combine multiple captures when a question needs more context.
 - **OCR** — extracts visible text from screenshots so the model can read what's on your screen.
 - **PDF answers** — load your own documents and ask questions about them.
-SnipGPT keeps a local index and searches it before sending anything to the model.
+Snip keeps a local index and searches it before sending anything to the model.
 You can load multiple PDFs and they keep their separate identities, filenames, and page references.
 - **Efficient evidence** — instead of attaching full PDFs to every request, SnipGPT extracts only the sentences and excerpts that are actually relevant to your question.
 The evidence package is small and question-specific.
 - **Token estimates** — in the Documents section you can estimate how many tokens a PDF would contribute to a request, locally, without making any API call.
-- **Web + general fallback** — if your PDFs don't have the answer, SnipGPT can search the web or answer from the model's general knowledge depending on what the question is asking for.
+- **Web + general fallback** — if your PDFs don't have the answer, Snip can search the web or answer from the model's general knowledge depending on what the question is asking for.
 - **History** — SnipGPT keeps a lightweight request history organized by listening session.
 You can browse recent requests and answers without it turning into a full chat client.
 - **Shortcuts** — everything is keyboard-driven.
 Capture, open the prompt, browse history, copy answers — all configurable.
 - **Cost controls** — token estimation before requests, per-request limits, and local usage tracking.